18F/18f.gsa.gov/_posts/2017-11-29-improving-government-outcomes-through-an-agile-contract-format.md

 ## The role of the Uniform Contract Format

 If you’ve ever been involved in the government acquisition process, you’ve almost certainly encountered the Uniform Contract Format (UCF), whether you realize it or not.
 Though the UCF is common, the Federal Acquisition Regulation (FAR) only requires the use of the UCF to create a solicitation in very limited circumstances  — mainly FAR Part 15.
 For almost any type of IT acquisition, using FAR Part 15 - Contracting by Negotiation should be **avoided at all cost**.
-Using the UCF in conjunction with FAR Part 15 is the reason why so many government acquisitions involve a timeline of 18 to 24 months when another format could be much faster
+Using the UCF in conjunction with FAR Part 15 is the reason why so many government acquisitions involve a timeline of 18 to 24 months when another format could be much faster.

 Using the UCF for a contract causes the government to issue solicitations thicker than great works of literature, but far less enjoyable.
 The crux of the problem rests with the UCF’s use of a Statement of Work (SOW) to describe the government’s need, or what acquisition professionals call the “requirements.”
 SOWs are the least desirable format for the government to communicate its requirements for industry’s services because it tells companies _how_ to do something not _what_ needs to be done.
 Making SOWs _prescriptive_ rather than _descriptive_, which is akin to going to see a doctor and asking for a specific surgery before there’s even been a diagnosis.
 Additionally, SOWs don’t account for pivots or design changes based on user feedback.
 What this usually means is that the government tries to imagine everything that may possibly happen or be needed and add it to the UCF’s SOW like a wish list.